giantswarm/docs/src/content/advanced/gitops/apps/add_app_template.md

 # Add a new App Template to the repository

-In order to avoid adding the same application from scratch across all your clusters, you can prepare App Templates that provide a pre-configured version of an App.
-This also allows you to manage and version an app's config even if the app itself is not yet installed in any cluster.
+In order to avoid adding the same application from scratch across all your clusters, you can prepare App Templates providing a pre-configured version of an App.
+This also allows you to manage and version an app's configuration even if the app itself is not yet installed in any cluster.

 ## Example